rage/java-programming/data/part-9/1-inheritance.md

 <!-- Mikäli metodilla tai muuttujalla on näkyvyysmääre `private`, se näkyy vain luokan sisäisille metodeille.
 Se ei näy aliluokille eikä aliluokalla ole mitään suoraa tapaa päästä käsiksi siihen.
 Moottori-luokasta ei siis pääse suoraan käsiksi yliluokassa Osa määriteltyihin muuttujiin tunnus, valmistaja, kuvaus.
 Tällä tarkoitetaan sitä, että Moottori-luokassa ohjelmoija ei voi suoraan käsitellä niitä yliluokan muuttujia, joilla on näkyvyysmääre private. -->

-If a method or variable hass the access modifier `private`, it is visible only to the interal methods of that class.
+If a method or variable has the access modifier `private`, it is visible only to the internal methods of that class.
 Subclasses will not see it, and a subclass has no direct means to access it.
-So, from the Motor class there is no way to directly access the variables identifier, manufacturer, and description, which are defined in the superclass Part.
+So, from the Engine class there is no way to directly access the variables identifier, manufacturer, and description, which are defined in the superclass Part.
 The programmer cannot access the variables of the superclass that have been defined with the access modifier private.

 <!-- Aliluokka näkee kaiken yliluokan julkisen eli `public`-määreellä varustetun kaluston.
 Jos halutaan määritellä yliluokkaan joitain muuttujia tai metodeja joiden näkeminen halutaan sallia aliluokille, mutta estää muilta, voidaan käyttää näkyvyysmäärettä `protected`. -->